snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * InverseFunction -> InverseFunctionTester
 * Expectations    -> ExpectationsTester

 The *AutoTestGenerator* is able to generate unit tests for all methods in your classpath.
-Tests the state as is.
+It tests the state as is.

 Two parametrized Unit Tests provide the real unit tests:

 * *AutoFunctionTest*: will test all annotations of type _Expectation_ and _InverseFunction_
 * CurrentStatePreservationTest*: uses *AutoTestGenerator* to create Expectation Tests for all found methods

+Both Test classes extend the *ADefaultAutoTester* (providing mechanisms like *before*, *after* initializing e.g. test-frameworks like mockito)

 ## Usage of Test Annotations